 It’s a pretty old format, but it’s still going strong, proven by the fact that both Microsoft and Sony tried omitting it from their Xbox One and PS4 respectively, but both ended up adding it back in due to popular demand.
 Long live DLNA!

 We’ve sifted through the good and the bad of DLNA streaming apps, and whittled it down to the best.
 So scroll on down and take your pick.

 Plex is one of the best media-streaming apps around today.
-Its interfaces are elegant, it downloads all kinds of metadata for your media to make it look sleek and professional, it rocks all-round.
+Its interfaces are elegant, it downloads all kinds of metadata for your media to make it look sleek and professional, it rocks all-around.
 On top of that, Plex can also be activated to work as a DLNA server (Settings -> Server -> DLNA), so you can wirelessly connect it with all your DLNA-certified home devices and give them the frontend they deserve – whether it’s on your Android tablet or Android TV.

 Plex comes with all the best media streaming features, such as shared playlists between devices, resuming videos on different Plex devices, using your Android device as a Plex TV remote, and plenty more.
 We can’t recommend it enough.